 Arranged broadly across disciplinary areas - STEM, Humanities, Social Sciences and Creative Arts there is much interdisciplinary linking and connection being made throughout the courses.
-From an Introduction to Criminal Law to our Mindfulness course, or from Computational Programming with using Raspberry Pi and Python to Alternative Approaches to Kiln Building, the Elective Programme is an essential experience for all BSA Sixth Formers.
+From an Introduction to Criminal Law to our Mindfulness course, or from Creative Writing to Nutritional Cooking, the Elective Programme is an essential experience for all BSA Sixth Formers.